City Developments Limited: Sustainability and social efforts

-CDL formalised its sustainability efforts in 1995 with the adoption of its ethos Conversing as we Construct.
+CDL's Chief Sustainability Officer is Esther An, who joined the company in 1995.
+CDL formalised its sustainability efforts in 1995 with the adoption of its ethos Conserving as we Construct.
 In 2003, CDL established its corporate environment, health and safety policy.
 It then acquired ISO 14001 certification (Environmental Management System) from the local governing authority, Building and Construction Authority (BCA) in the same year.
 It subsequently acquired certifications in ISO 50001 – Energy Management System in 2014, and ISO 14064-1 – on quantification and reporting greenhouse gas inventory in 2016, ahead of its competitors in the property development industry.

 In 1998, CDL became the first developer to install energy saving lifts, which allowed up to 50% savings of energy usage, in a residential property project, the Florida Executive Condominium.
 It also installed twin-chute pneumatic refuse collection system in selected condominiums, where refuse and recyclables, disposed separately at residents' doorsteps, being transported to a central collection area.

 In 2009, CDL developed the 11 Tampines Concourse, Asia's first CarbonNeutral development, and City Square Mall, Singapore's first "eco-mall" with a number of eco-friendly facilities.
 In 2012, CDL sought to retrofit Republic Plaza, and upgraded its BCA Green Mark category from Gold to Platinum in the process.
 Its retrofits included an upgraded chiller plant, energy efficient lights, and motion sensors to reduce energy wastage.
 In 2017, CDL issued a green bond to repay a loan for the retrofitting efforts, the first such bond in Singapore.